How to Retouch a Portrait in Pixelmator Pro

 Select ‘New‘ and then click ‘Select and Mask…‘ to an overlay where you can then create your selection.

 Choose the ‘Basic Brush‘ and begin to manually paint in the eyes.
 Don’t worry that this is looking clown-like at the moment.
-The yellow wash is so you can easily see what areas you’re selecting.
+The yellow is so you can easily what areas you’re selecting.

 After you’ve brushed your selection, click ‘Apply‘ in the bottom right to create this selection.
 You’ll now see the portrait as it was, but with some marching ants around her eyes, where we’ve selected and masked.